-Camping Lanterna, Croatia
+Camping Lanterna, north in Croatia

 With rustic villages, mile upon mile of gorgeous coastline, mysterious caves and a handful of UNESCO World Heritage sites, Croatia’s Istrian peninsula just about has it all.
 Located a short drive from the stunning seaside town of Porec, Camping Lanterna is the ideal base for you to explore it all from.
 It has tennis courts, mini-golf, swimming pools, jacuzzis and a top-notch on-site seafood restaurant overlooking the bay.

 You may well tempted to just chill and enjoy the views, but for the more adventurous the opportunities for kayaking, canoeing, caving and hiking abound.
 So, one week or five…?

 Camping Armacao de Pera, south in Portugal

 This little gem in Portugal’s Algarve region is an ideal retreat for sea-lovers, sun-worshippers and watersport fans alike.

 The campsite is a mere ten-minute walk for the turquoise waters of Armacao de Pera beach (one of the Algarve’s finest).
 Here you will also find a network of scenic hiking trails that skirt the edge of towering sandstone cliffs, unique grottoes and many miles of sun-kissed sands down below.